uashraf1981/AWS/Security/README5.md

       * Exam: Re-encrypt operation is when we ask KMS to decrypt some data, encrypt with a new key and send us that key this allows for re-encrypting data without actually seeing the decrypted data.

+      * Grant: Allows temporary acces to a key.

+      * Exam: You cannot delete key instantly, you will delete the key between 7-30 days.

+      * KMS does work with VPC end-points.